sirodoht/suburb/README.md

 * Stripe integration removed
 * Database setup has moved into its own directory
 * Separate server.ts into handlers.ts and helpers.ts
+* Intercom removed

 ## Feature parity

-Feature parity with [upstream Polis](https://github.com/compdemocracy/polis) is maintained in a separate branch: [feature-parity](/tree/feature-parity).
+Feature parity with [upstream Polis](https://github.com/compdemocracy/polis) is maintained in a separate branch: `feature-parity`.

 ## Deployment